COMP 8390 (60-539-01 ) WINTER 2025

 Hello Comp 8390 Students,

-Also, check other course upcoming events below at the end of this
+course upcoming events below at the end of this announcement.

 room in ER.
 Student seminar presentations begin immediately the following